MG-cpu90/assignment19/README.md

 The user is able to:

-  * Sort the table by at least one category
+  * Sort the table by at least one category.

   * Filter the users by at least one property.